dejies/Spring-tutorials/README.md

 The programmer defines the packages that have to be scanned.
 Once you define a Component Scan for a package, Spring would search the package and all its sub packages for components/beans.

-Page Break

 If your other packages hierarchies are below your main app with the **@SpringBootApplication** annotation, you’re covered by implicit components scan.

-If there are beans/components in other packages which are not sub packages of the main package, you should manually add them as **@ComponentScan **
+If there are beans/components in other packages which are not sub packages of the main package, you should manually add them as **@ComponentScan**

-* *Case 1* *
+ *Case 1*

 **@SpringBootApplication** defines an automatic component scan on package